remotivelabs/remotivelabs-apis/python/remotivelabs-broker/README.md

 Building the stubs is a requirement before build a python package of the project.

+### Develop and test locally

+Put version in `__about__.py`.
+Beta versions should be suffixed with `b*`, example `0.2.0b1`

+    hatch run generate_stubs
+    hatch build

+above command will output

+    [wheel]
+    dist/remotivelabs_broker-0.2.0b12-py3-none-any.whl

+You can now install this library version in another terminal by doing

+    pip3 install [your path]/dist/remotivelabs_broker-0.2.0b12-py3-none-any.whl
 ### Build and publish

 Make sure to put version in `__about__.py`.
 Beta versions should be suffixed with `b*`, example `0.2.0b1`